qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 all the features from a layer, using an user-defined symbol whose color or size reflects the assignment of a selected feature's attribute to a class.

-Like the Categorized Renderer, the :index:`Graduated Renderer` allows you to define rotation and size scale from specified columns.
+Like the Categorized Renderer, the Graduated Renderer allows you to define rotation and size scale from specified columns.

 Also, analogous to the Categorized Renderer, it allows you to select: